Kathleen McCartney (academic)

 Kathleen McCartney (born 1956) is an American academic administrator, who served as the 11th president of Smith College.
 She took office as Smith's president in June 2013.
 Smith College, located in Northampton, Massachusetts, is a liberal arts college and one of the Seven Sisters colleges.
 In February 2023, McCartney announced that she planned to retire at end of June 2023.
 She has since left Smith College.

 Early life and education

 McCartney was born in Medford, Massachusetts.

-McCartney received a Bachelor of Science summa cum laude with a major in psychology from Tufts University in 1977.
-She received a Master of Philosophy in psychology in 1979 and a Doctor of Philosophy in psychology in 1982 from Yale University.
+She obtained a Bachelor of Science summa cum laude with a major in psychology from Tufts University in 1977.
+She then received a Master of Philosophy in psychology in 1979 and a Ph.D. in psychology in 1982 from Yale University.

 Career

 McCartney came to Smith from the Harvard Graduate School of Education, where she was dean, and the Gerald S. Lesser Professor in Early Childhood Development.
 During her tenure at Harvard, the school introduced a three-year doctorate in educational leadership in collaboration with the Harvard Business School and Kennedy School of Government.
 Prior teaching and research experience includes service as a tenured associate professor of psychology and family studies as well as director of the Child Study and Development Center at the University of New Hampshire.

 In her role as President of Smith College, McCartney launched initiatives on college access and affordability, design thinking, and the liberal arts, women in STEM and the capacities women need to succeed and lead.
 During her tenure, Smith engaged architectural designer Maya Lin to redesign the historic Neilson Library.
 The building was completed during the COVID-19 pandemic and opened for use by Smith students and faculty in March 2021.